archubbuck/cli-ops/docs/adr/001-turborepo-for-monorepo-builds.md

 ## Context

-This project is a monorepo containing three independent CLIs (`cli-alpha`, `cli-beta`, `cli-gamma`) and 14 shared packages.
+This project is a monorepo containing the clio CLI manager, three plugins (`clio-plugin-tasks`, `clio-plugin-fetch`, `clio-plugin-repo`), and 14 shared packages.
 We needed a build orchestration tool that could:

 - Handle complex dependency graphs between packages
 - Enable efficient caching to avoid rebuilding unchanged packages